discord-net/Discord.Net/docs/faq/commands/commands.md

 [Dependency Injection]: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection
 [video]: https://www.youtube.com/watch?v=QtDTfn8YxXg

-## I have a long-running Task in my command, and Discord.Net keeps saying that a `MessageReceived` handler is blocking the gateway.
-What gives?
+## Discord.Net keeps saying that a `MessageReceived` handler is blocking the gateway, what should I do?

 By default, the library warns the user about any long-running event handler that persists for **more than 3 seconds**.
 Any event